-Also Consider>> Pencoed House Estate for Larger Weddings
+Also Consider>> Pencoed House Estate for Larger Weddings.

 Great Reasons to Have Your Wedding at Cardiff City Hall

-The beautiful wedding spaces make it possible for some very memorable Cardiff City Hall wedding photography.
+The beautiful wedding spaces make it possible for some memorable Cardiff City Hall wedding photography.
 The intimate and elegantly decorated interiors and exquisite exterior will create the perfect background for your wedding photos.
 Whether going all out for your big day or a simple wedding event, wedding photography at Cardiff City Hall will provide lasting memories of your wedding day.

-The Signing of the Register
+The Signing of the Schedule

 The Perfect Venue for Your Perfect Wedding

-If you’re looking for venues for the perfect wedding ceremony and the most striking wedding photography in Wales’s capital then look no further than the registry office and Cardiff City Hall.
+If you’re looking for venues for the perfect wedding ceremony and the most striking wedding photography in Wales’s capital, then look no further than the registry office and Cardiff City Hall.

 Cardiff’s Most Photogenic Exterior